 State Summary

-Under RCW §29A.60.185, the county auditor shall conduct a post-election audit using at minimum one of the following methods: (1) an audit of results of votes cast on direct recording electronic voting devices, or other in-person ballot marking systems, if there are races or issues with more than ten votes cast on all direct recording electronic voting devices or other in-person ballot marking systems in the county; (2) A random check of the ballot counting equipment consistent with RCW §29A.60.170(3); (3) A risk-limiting audit; (4) An independent electronic audit of the original ballot counting equipment used in the county.
+Under Wash.
+Rev. Code § 29A.60.185, the county auditor must conduct a pre-certification post-election audit after each election using at least one of the following methods: an audit of direct recording electronic devices (DREs) or other in-person ballot marking systems; a random check of the ballot counting equipment consistent with Wash.
+Rev. Code § 29A.60.170(3); a risk-limiting audit (RLA); or an independent electronic audit of the original ballot counting equipment used in the county.

 Voting Systems Used